prysmaticlabs/documentation/website/docs/prysm-usage/graffiti-file.md

 ## Usages

-Thee validator flag: `--graffiti-file=/path/to/graffitis.yaml`
+The validator flag: `--graffiti-file=/path/to/graffitis.yaml`

 It supports yaml and the following scalar and collections.
-We well go through each of them in detail below.
+We will go through each of them in detail below.
  * Specific
  * Random
  * Default